Talk to an expert about infant nutrition options

 Among the many decisions a mother has to make in the first six months of her child’s life: should I breastfeed or use formula?
+Later on, a mom may need to decide whether to try relactation, or breastfeeding again after a gap.

 That’s where people like Cristy Shafer and Heather Ludwig come in.
 The two are international board certified lactation consultants at OSF HealthCare in Urbana, Illinois, which recently was recognized by the International Board of Lactation Consultant Examiners® and International Lactation Consultant Association® for excellence in lactation care.